home

 Une publication partagée par Lynn Juang (@lynnjuang) le

-Following in the footsteps of its sister Candelaria and its brother Glass, this neighborhood gem carries at the heart of its identity the same art of hospitality and a relaxed atmosphere.
-In this trendy bistro, you can sit along the grand counter, nibble on small portions, and enjoy elbow-to-elbow the amazingly paired wine and excellent cocktails.
+Following in the footsteps of its sister Candelaria and brother Glass, this neighborhood gem embraces the same art of hospitality and relaxed atmosphere at its core.
+In this trendy bistro, you can settle in along the large counter, nibble on small portions, and enjoy delightful wine that pairs perfectly with everything, along with excellent cocktails.

 Voir cette publication sur Instagram